acumos/model-deployments-deployment-client/docs/deployment-client-developer-guide.rst

 The Deployment Client service exposes the following API where Jenkins can post updates on the status of solution deployment.

-* URL resource: /status/<trackingId>
+* URL resource: /status/<taskId>

-  * trackingId: trackingId associated with the deployment task
+  * taskId: taskId associated with the deployment task

 * Supported HTTP operations